Defending Against Complex Wire Fraud And Mail Fraud Charges

 Individuals who unwittingly participate in mail or wire fraud may be charged with aiding and abetting this crime.
 It is not rare for employees to be charged with these offenses when they were merely following a supervisor’s instructions.

-Mr. Wellborn understands that each white collar case is unique and will tailor an aggressive strategy based on the facts of your case.
+Christopher A. Wellborn understands that each white collar case is unique and will tailor an aggressive strategy based on the facts of your case.
 He is the tireless trial lawyer you can count on to face complex criminal charges.

 Learn Your Options Today